Critical-Wit/LIS786-Project/_artifacts/artifact_2A.md

 ---
-title: Artifact 1-A
+title: Artifact 2-A
-category: goal-1
+category: goal-2
 image: https://www.dom.edu/themes/custom/dom/assets/images/CV_DUstacked_PMS295.png
 ---

-**Goal 1: Develop a professional identity and philosophy within the library and information professions.**
+**Goal 2: Understand the essential nature of information and its relevance to our diverse society.**
- Outcome 1a.
-Describe the evolving nature of the core values and ethics within diverse information environments.
+Outcome 2a.
+Describe various definitions and concepts of information.

 **Examples of Artifacts and Evidence for e-Portfolio**
 • Advocacy or marketing plan